ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 Will I be covered by insurance in case of an accident?

-MS Brissie to the Bay takes rider safety very seriously and want you have the best ride you can.
+MS Brissie to the Bay takes rider safety very seriously and wants you have the best ride you can.

 Please note, your registration fee does not include cycling insurance.
 Prior to the event day, we recommend you find suitable insurance to keep you safe both during the event and every day riding.